Monster Musume

 Monster Musume (モンスター娘のいる日常, Monsutā Musume no Iru Nichijō) is a Japanese manga series written and illustrated by Okayado.
 (Note: "Okayado" is the pen name of Takemaru Inui.)
-The series is published in Japan by Tokuma Shoten in their Monthly Comic Ryū magazine and by Seven Seas Entertainment in the United States, with the chapters collected and reprinted into twenty tankōbon volumes to date.
+The series is published in Japan by Tokuma Shoten in their Monthly Comic Ryū magazine and by Seven Seas Entertainment in the United States, with the chapters collected and reprinted into twenty-one tankōbon volumes to date.
 Monster Musume revolves around Kimihito Kurusu, a Japanese student whose life is thrown into turmoil after accidentally becoming involved with the "Interspecies Cultural Exchange" program.

 An anime adaptation aired from July to September 2015, and is licensed by Sentai Filmworks under the title Monster Musume: Everyday Life with Monster Girls.

 A light novel based on the series, titled Monster Musume – Monster Girls on the Job!, with Yoshino Origuchi, author of Monster Girl Doctor, as the writer, was published by Seven Seas Entertainment on August 29, 2020.

 Synopsis

 Setting

-For years, the Japanese government had kept a secret: mythical creatures such as centaurs, mermaids, harpies, and lamiais are real.
+For years, the Japanese government had kept a secret: mythical creatures such as centaurs, mermaids, harpies, and lamias are real.
 Three years before the start of the story, the government revealed the existence of these creatures and passed the "Interspecies Cultural Exchange Act".
-Since then, these creatures, known as "liminals", have become a part of human society, living with ordinary families like foreign exchange students and au-pair visitors, but with other duties and restrictions (the primary restrictions being that liminals and humans are forbidden from harming each other or procreating).
+Since then, these creatures, known as "liminals", have become a part of human society, living with ordinary families as foreign exchange students and au-pair visitors, but with other duties and restrictions (the primary restrictions being that liminals and humans are forbidden from harming each other or procreating).